leo-christophe/NeoNewsTech/README.md

 ### Back-end (Nest.js)

-1. Host a database with PostgreSQL (Ensure a database named `[POSTGRES_DB]` is created).
-2. Create the tables with the script `db_creation.sql` in the root folder of the git repo.
-3. Go in the backend folder:
-    ```bash
-    cd NeoNewsTech/backend
-    ```
-4. Get a NewsAPI API Key on the official website.
+1. Get a NewsAPI API Key on the official website.
-5. Create a `.env` file in the root of the back-end folder with the following parameters:
+2. Create a `.env` file in the root of the back-end folder with the following parameters:
     ```env
     NEWS_API_KEY=*** # News API Key
     POSTGRES_HOST=localhost